0xOperant/operant.blog/content/posts/chroma-keying-for-skype-on-MacOS.md

 ## Configuration

 There are a number of excellent tutorials and video walk-throughs available already, so I will link to them here.
-If you have issues or questions, please feel free to contact me using one of the [social platforms listed on the home page](../../index.html)!
+If you have issues or questions, please feel free to contact me using one of the [social platforms listed on the home page](../../index.html), preferably [twitter](https://twitter.com/operant)!

 Wirecast: